Helping the Needy

 As we said before, James obviously does not mean to limit good works to the one he chooses as an example.
 Rather, he means that one mark of an authentic Christian is commitment to helping the needy, whether a widow, an orphan, or someone else.
 But lest we think that good works alone are genuine religion, James adds the requirement to remain unsoiled by the world.
 Generous charity without separation from worldly sin is pointless, for nothing in a sinful life can win the approval of a righteous God or advance His program.
 If a church is dominated by unseparated lifestyles, any of its attempts to help the needy will be wasted effort, gaining no eternal results.
 God will not pour power and blessing on a church that fails to draw its spiritual babes out of sin's bondage.

 Yet, although personal separation is the second mark of true religion, the first mark is to practice good works.
 A religion bearing the second mark but not the first is sterile, because good works are a natural outgrowth and visible expression of love for those who receive the benefit.
 A distinguishing trait of Spirit-filled believers is a rich godly love both for the brethren and for unbelievers (John 13:34–35).
-A church that neglects good works on behalf of either shows that it lacks this unique love.
+A church that neglects good works on behalf of people either inside or outside the family of God shows that it lacks this unique love.
 It is, or will soon become, a dead church, for a loveless religion is not the religion of Christ.

 Widows and orphans

 As chief examples of the needy, James mentions widows and orphans.
 In Bible times, a widow reduced to poverty by her husband’s death was helpless to support herself.
 She could not take a job.
 Unless she was a trained craftsman she could not make anything to sell.
 As a result, she was completely dependent on relatives.
 Since relatives can be stingy, it was common for widows to be extremely poor.
 Likewise, orphans had no means of support apart from relatives, who might give them very little or neglect them completely.
-James’s own concern for these bereaved members of society won him the admiration of the poorer class in Jerusalem.
-Touched by that concern, James says that our duty as believers to widows and orphans is to "visit" them.
+Touched by concern for these bereaved members of society, James says to us and to all believers that it is our duty to "visit" them.
 No doubt the word "visit" is referring mainly to visits for the purpose of taking them material assistance.
 Yet also within the compass of this phrase are visits for the purpose of showing sympathy and relieving loneliness.

 The poor brother